ayushhh7/ayushhh7/README.md

 ## 🚀 What I'm Working On

-- 🎵 Building and improving full-stack applications
-- 🤖 Experimenting with local LLMs and AI-assisted development
+-  Experimenting with local LLMs and AI-assisted development
-- 🏆 Preparing for hackathons and building practical solutions
-- 🌐 Learning modern full-stack development
+-  Learning modern full-stack development
+-  Reverse Engineering & System Analysis

 ---